jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f33294a6af5e9188dbdb8f3
+id: 5f332a88dc25a0fd25c7687a
-title: Part 5
+title: Part 6
 challengeType: 0
 ---

 # --description--

-The name of the cafe is `Camper Cafe`.
-Add an `h1` element with the name of the cafe in capitalized letters to make it stand out.
+To let visitors know the cafe was founded in 2020, add a `p` element below the `h1` element with the text `Est. 2020`.

 # --hints--